SecureAuth IdP Version Affected: ALL

 Search - When using Search mode, the LDAP provider uses the search filter to find the user, and binds using userPrincipalName.
 This method also uses build-in LDAP APIs to use connection pooling where applicable, which allows re-using TCP connections.

 Bind - When using Bind mode, the LDAP provider uses search filter to find the user, then uses the DN to bind with the LDAP server.
 Bind uses RAW LDAP connections, so there is no connection pooling.
+If using SSL Connection Method, you will need to use BIND or the IdP will return false negatives when testing connections.

 Depending on the network architecture, expected load, and inherent latency, it is up to the administrator to determine if Search or Bind is a better option.
 If integrated applications expect low latency (such as TACACS with 3 second timeouts), then Bind may be better even with the added overhead of creating new TCP connections with each request.